Amanjit9/MosaicSeadron/README.md

 - summary.yml:
   - It is a file used to define flight metadata.
   - Its main function is to determine which captures will be georeferenced and joined.

+### Troubleshooting: Issues installing the “seadron” and “micasense” packages
+(ModuleNotFoundError: No module named 'seadrone')

+- Try installing pyproj.

+- Check the install.sh file, copy each line, and run them manually in a terminal.

+- Import manually: at the beginning of the demo Jupyter notebook, add the following lines in a cell: import sys sys.path.append(<repository_directory>)

 #### Usage
 See: [mono_processing_jupyter/micasense](/seadrone_usage/mono_processing_jupyter/micasense.ipynb) and [batch_processing_jupyter/micasense](/seadrone_usage/batch_processing_jupyter/micasense.ipynb) files